• Until the Consecration, reverencing will consist of a simple bow.

 Each lesson is read, without announcement or conclusion, from the lectern in the midst of the choir.
 If a penlight is provided, the light should be switched off after each reading.
 After each lesson, the CHOIR chants a psalm.

-After the psalm, ALL stand.
+After each psalm, at the CEL’s cue (by means of a loud knock on the chair), ALL stand.
 CEL chants the Collect (Tone II).
 SD may hold the text for CEL.
 This pattern is repeated through the fifth lesson.

 At the conclusion of the final lesson, the reader extinguishes the lectern candles.

 After the final Collect, CHOIR may change sides for motet.

 THE BLESSING OF THE FONT [AND HOLY BAPTISM]:

 ALL stand.
 SD, CEL, D, AA carrying their candles, and MC line up at altar steps in the usual order (A SD CEL D MC A).
 As the Choir is getting into position for the motet, CEL faces the people.
 D and SD face CEL but AA and MC remain facing the altar.
 When the Choir is in place, CEL reads the invitation (“Now that our Lenten observance is ended…”).
 SMs face altar.
 ALL reverence and turn.
 D goes down to candle stand and removes Candle, then goes to bottom of choir steps.

 CR takes cross from holder and moves out to choir floor.